minxinping0105/archipelago-hotstuff/README.md

 # Step2: build and run on a distributed cluster

-!!
+[!WARNING]
 The following commands only apply to our experiment environment; please follow step3 and generate the config files for your environment before following these commands.

 The following commands show how we conduct a basic throughput-latency experiment.
 First, you need to install dependencies on all machines.